-- For individual and estate taxpayers your net worth must not exceed \$2 million as of the filing date of your petition for review.
-For this purpose, individuals filing a joint return shall be treated as separate individuals. - 2) For charities and certain cooperatives you must not have more than 500 employees as of the filing date of your petition for review. - 3) For all other taxpayers your net worth must not exceed \$7 million, and you must not have more than 500 employees as of the filing date of your petition for review.
+- 1. For individual and estate taxpayers your net worth must not exceed \$2 million as of the filing date of your petition for review.
+For this purpose, individuals filing a joint return shall be treated as separate individuals. - 2.
+For charities and certain cooperatives you must not have more than 500 employees as of the filing date of your petition for review. - 3.
+For all other taxpayers your net worth must not exceed \$7 million, and you must not have more than 500 employees as of the filing date of your petition for review.

-Abatement of Interest for Individuals in Disaster Areas or Affected by Terrorist Attacks
+Abatement of Interest for Individuals Affected by Presidentially Declared Disasters or Military or Terrorist Actions